-While we plan to commence IND-enabling studies for two COVID-19 products in 2022, our COVID-19 programs are still in the preclinical stage.
-We may be unable to produce an effective therapy in a timely manner or at all.
+While we plan to commence a Phase 1 clinical study of our COVID-19 lead oral candidate CDI-988 in the first half of 2023, we may be unable to produce an effective therapy in a timely manner or at all.
 Additionally, we are committing substantial financial and other resources to our COVID-19 program, which may negatively impact our other programs.
 Further, in the wake of the global COVID-19 pandemic a number of third parties, including large biotechnology and pharmaceutical companies and academic institutions have developed vaccines, at least two of which have FDA approval.
 Some competitors have also received FDA approval or emergency use authorization for the treatment of COVID-19.
-Some of these large pharmaceutical companies, including Pfizer, Moderna and Janssen Biotech, Inc., have obtained FDA approval for vaccines which have demonstrated high efficacy rates and are currently being distributed to the general population above the age of five, with the FDA currently reviewing applications for reducing the age for which certain vaccines are approved to six months and older.
+Some of these large pharmaceutical companies, including Pfizer, Moderna and Janssen Biotech, Inc., have obtained FDA approval for vaccines which have demonstrated high efficacy rates and are currently being distributed to the general population, with the permitted age of use for certain vaccines as low as six months and older.
 While our COVID-19 program is focused on treatment rather than prevention, widespread vaccination limits our prospects with respect to any therapeutic product candidate we develop.

 Further, some of our competitors that are also developing treatments for the virus have substantially more resources, including government funding, than we do and have existing products in significantly more advanced stages of development.
 For example, the FDA approved remdesivir, an investigational antiviral agent developed by Gilead for the treatment of patients with COVID-19 requiring hospitalization.
 In addition, the FDA has issued an emergency use authorization for the investigational monoclonal antibody therapy for the treatment of mild-to-moderate COVID-19 in adult and pediatric patients.
-At least one other competitor is conducting a combination Phase 2/3 clinical trials for a treatment using cannabidiol to treat COVID-19 for patients with heart issues.
-Another competitor is conducting Phase 2 clinical trials for the treatment of "long" COVID, also known as post-COVID syndrome, for patients who experience symptoms for more than four weeks.
+At least one other competitor is conducting a combination Phase 2/3 clinical trials for the treatment of "long" COVID, also known as post-COVID syndrome, for patients with experience symptoms for more than four weeks.
 Even if we do obtain FDA authorization for a therapeutic product, the FDA may subsequently rescind or limit such authorization as more information about the product, including its efficacy and side effects, becomes available.
-Further, this virus is highly mutative and a number of variants have already arisen, and any treatment we are able to develop and commercialize will therefore remain subject to the risk that a mutation will occur that produces a strain or strains of the virus to which such treatment has a diminished effect or is ineffective against a current variant, a later variant may arise that reduces or eliminates the product's efficacy before we are able to commercialize it.
-Further, if this occurs, one or more competitors' products may be more effective against than ours, resulting in a diminished market for our products.
-For example, on February 11, 2022, the FDA announced its emergency use authorization for bebtelovimab, a new monoclonal antibody for the treatment of COVID-19 by non-hospitalized patients, that retains activity against the Omicron variant.
+Further, this virus is highly mutative and a number of variants have already arisen, and any treatment we are able to develop and commercialize will therefore remain subject to the risk that a mutation will occur that produces a strain or strains of the virus to which such treatment has a diminished effect or is ineffective.
+For example, the Omicron variant of the virus is more resistant to treatments that were effective against prior variants of the virus.
+If we do develop a treatment that is effective against a current variant may arise that reduces or eliminates the product's efficacy before we are able to commercialize it.
+Further, if this occurs, one or more competitors' products may be more effective against new variants than ours, resulting in a diminished market for our products.
+For example, on February 11, 2022, the FDA announced its emergency use authorization for bebtelovimab, a new monoclonal antibody for the treatment of COVID-19 by non-hospitalized patients, that retain